joeoakes/abcapstonefa25istTeam1/README.md

 - Simple Shor's Algorithm program to work with classical computing to be used to verify the Qiskit code

 **FullTest.py**
-- Acts as the main run file running the RSA generation code, classical shor's code, and qiskit algorithm code then logging outputs in TestingLogs.txt
+- Acts as the main run file running the RSA generation code, classical shor's code, and Qiskit algorithm code then logging outputs in TestingLogs.txt

 **QiskitShor'sAlgorithm.py**
 - The main file for the Qiskit circuit that the team will work on